From the KnowledgeBase

-For greater security, Princeton has adopted "bank-like" methods of logging into core human resource and student record systems.
-The new online system is called PUaccess and requires faculty, staff, and students to set an enhanced security profile (ESP).
+For greater security, Princeton has adopted "bank-like" methods of logging into core University enterprise applications.
+PUaccess requires all Princeton faculty, staff and students to set an enhanced security profile (ESP).
 Setting your ESP will require you to set a new password, select a personal image/phrase, and select and answer three security questions.

-- What are the password rules of creation?
+- What are the rules for password creation?

 - How can I choose a password that is both safe and easy to remember?

-- I know I have to set three security questions, but am I going to have to answer all of them every time I log in?
+- I know I have to set three security questions, but am I going to have to answer all of them every time?

-- How do I set my computer as a "trusted" computer so I don't have to keep answering a security question every time I log in?
+- How do I set my computer as a "trusted" device?

 - Why have I been locked out of my account?